 About Tonga

-Tonga is a group of islands in the South Pacific Ocean, located near Fiji and Samoa.
-It is home to around 103,000 people who live on 36 of the country’s 170 islands.
+Tonga is a small archipelago in the South Pacific Ocean.
+It is home to around 108,000 people who live on 36 of the country's 170 islands.
+Tonga’s total land area is dispersed between latitudes 15° and 23° S and longitudes 173° and 177° W.

 Tonga is the only Pacific country with a constitutional monarchy – it is known officially as the Kingdom of Tonga.
 In 2010, Tonga made an historic and fundamental change from an executive monarchy to a modern parliamentary democracy, holding its first fully democratic elections in November that year.